 Italian holiday destinations for a city break

-Go back in time when in Rome.
+Go back in time during a city break in Rome.
 You don’t need us to tell you about the abundance of ancient Roman décor and architecture you can enjoy while sightseeing.
 There are many archaeological sites, such as the Colosseum and Pantheon to explore.
 Make sure you also have your change ready to make a wish at the Trevi Fountain.
 Enjoy photography?
 Capture views of the city at dusk from the top of the Spanish Steps.
 Before leaving, don’t forget to taste what Italy is famous for – authentic stone-baked pizza and gelato ice cream.

 Milan holidays offer the opportunity to embrace a cosmopolitan lifestyle while appreciating Italian culture and tradition.
 To gather your thoughts first, visit Milan’s unique, Gothic cathedral.
 Then stroll around stylish stores such as Prada or shop within independent boutiques for clothing and furnishings.
 Want inspiration for an outfit?
 Hit pause and people watch while dining at a superlative restaurant in Centro Storico (the historical centre).
 Here, a blend of old and new cuisine, from pizza to magical, molecular meals can be tasted.